HubRise/website/content/apps/uber-direct/en/receive-orders.md

 }
 ```

-When this custom field is present, Uber Direct will simulate the delivery lifecycle, including all status changes from `pending` to `delivered`.
+When this custom field is present, Uber Direct simulates the delivery lifecycle, including status changes from `pending` to `delivered`.

-You can further customise the testing behaviour, by setting the `robo_courier` custom field to any supported `robo_courier_specification` value in the [Uber Direct API documentation](https://developer.uber.com/docs/deliveries/guides/robocourier).
-For example, you can set the mode to `custom` and define specific status changes at given timestamps.
+In the `robo_courier` custom field, you can provide any `robo_courier_specification` value supported in the [Uber Direct API documentation](https://developer.uber.com/docs/deliveries/guides/robocourier).
+For example, you can set the mode to `custom` and specify the desired timings for each status change.